-League name, main contact, mailing address, start and end dates, list of all facilities that you might be using for training, game play or tournament.
-For schools we only need to know the school division not each school’s name AND the specific name of any private facilities.
+League name, main contact, mailing address, start and end dates, list of all facilities that you might use for training, gameplay or tournament.
+For schools, we only need to know the school division, not each school’s name AND the specific name of any private facilities.

 All our membership, program and event registrations on done online on the Volleyball Alberta VRS-Goalline site.

 Memberships are valid from September 1 until August 31 of each year.